US expands COVID boosters to all adults, final hurdle ahead

 Pfizer and its German partner BioNTech argued that broader boosters could help tamp down infections at a critical period.

-“We have absolutely no chance in the current situation to control the pandemic without providing boosters to everyone,” BioNTech CEO Ugur Sahin told reporters during a visit to Washington last week.

 The companies studied 10,000 adults of all ages and found that a booster restored protection against symptomatic infections to about 95% even while the extra-contagious delta variant was surging.
-It’s too soon to know if that high level of protection will last longer after a third shot than after the second, something Sahin said the companies will carefully track.
+It’s too soon to know if that high level of protection will last longer after a third shot than after the second.
+BioNTech CEO Ugur Sahin said the companies will carefully track that.

-Backing up that evidence, Britain released real-world data showing the same jump in protection once it began offering boosters to middle-aged and older adults.
-Israel has credited widespread boosters for helping to beat back another wave of the virus in that country.
+Britain recently released real-world data showing the same jump in protection once it began offering boosters to middle-aged and older adults, and Israel has credited widespread boosters for helping to beat back another wave of the virus.

 More than 195 million Americans are fully vaccinated, defined as having received two doses of the Pfizer or Moderna vaccines or the single-dose Johnson & Johnson vaccine.
 More than 30 million already have received a booster.

-Before the expansion, people who received the Pfizer or Moderna vaccinations were eligible for a third dose if they’re elderly or at high risk of COVID-19 because of health problems or their jobs or living conditions.
+Before the expansion, people who received the Pfizer or Moderna vaccinations were eligible for a third dose if they’re elderly or at high risk of COVID-19 because of health problems, their jobs or their living conditions.
 Because a single J&J shot hasn’t proven as effective as its two-dose competitors, any J&J recipient can get a booster at least two months later.

-But people who don’t meet the criteria can score an extra shot because many vaccine sites don’t check qualifications.
+People who don’t meet the criteria have been able to get an extra shot because many vaccine sites don’t check qualifications.

 The FDA previously ruled that people getting a booster can receive a different brand from the vaccine they received initially.